DynamicsShop/SD-LinkBox/SD-Linkbox-Release-Notes.md

 - BCv21 App - The Actions in the Related group on the SD Linkbox Setup were reordered and action names were updated.

-- BCv21 App -A small typo in the SD Linkbox Extension page was fixed.
+- BCv21 App - A small typo in the SD Linkbox Extension page was fixed.

 - BCv21 App - A change was made to the message displayed when the user chooses the Publish Package action in the SD Linkbox Extension page.